 In both cases, the European Food Safety Authority (EFSA) must conclude during the risk assessment phase of the authorization process that the product in question is as safe as a comparable conventional variety.
 Once EFSA issues a positive opinion, a political decision is taken by the MS on whether the product should be authorized.
 The EC's Directorate General for Health and Food Safety (DG SANTE) administers the latter risk management phase of the procedure.
-During this phase, files of a draft decision are submitted to MS experts in the "GMO" Product Section of the Standing Committee on Plants, Animals, Food and Feed (PAFF), or the Committee for the adaption to technical progress and implementation of the Directive on the deliberate release into the environment of "GMOs".
+During this phase, files of a draft decision are submitted to MS experts in the "GMO" Product Section of the Standing Committee on ii.
+Role and membership of the biosafety authority

+Plants, Animals, Food and Feed (PAFF), or the Committee for the adaption to technical progress and implementation of the Directive on the deliberate release into the environment of "GMOs."